matteeyao/apprenticeship/cloud/mod/SAA-CO2/elastic-compute-cloud/cloudwatch/README.md

 **CloudWatch Logs** allow us to collect, monitor, and create actions based on log data.

+> ### CloudWatch Logs
+>
+> * Monitor and troubleshoot systems and applications using existing log files
+>
+>   * Monitor logs for specific phrases, values, or patterns
+>
+> * Retrieve the associated log data from CloudWatch Logs
+>
+> * Agent for Ubuntu, Amazon Linux, and Windows

 **CloudWatch Events** allow us to create an event to then perform an action when the event occurs.

 ## What can CloudWatch monitor?